 Basically, they play distinct roles in the software testing process.
 As explained, when we speak about manual functional tests, we are focusing on what the system does, validating its features against requirements to confirm they behave as expected.
 This allows testers to explore the software and catch issues from a user’s perspective.

 Contrastingly, automated functional testing addresses the “how” rather than the “what”.
 It leverages scripts and tools to run tests efficiently for repetitive tasks like regression or load testing.
 Automated tests are performed on a product automatically, reducing human intervention.
+They are often part of a larger test suite and can be tested independently to validate specific functionalities without affecting other components.

 Imagine you’ve created a digital calculator.
 If you press the ‘5’ button, followed by ‘+’, then ‘3’, and finally ‘=’, the calculator should display ‘8’.
 That’s the function you expect, and manual functional testing would be all about aiming to ensure that such expected behaviors work correctly.